openspending/fiscal-data-package/specification.md

 | location | string | the two-letter country code (ISO 3166-1 alpha-2) associated with the budget data package |

-The values of the two attributes `granularity` and `type` together determine the required and recommended fields associated with the data resource.
+The values of the two attributes `granularity` and `financialStatement` together determine the required and recommended fields associated with the data resource.

 ### Code sheets